 - They don’t like apartment living, doing better with bigger yards.

 The Bernese Mountain Dog will steal your heart with his big goofy grin and glorious good looks.
-He is gentle, loyal, protective, patient, and an all-around fantastic family dog.
+He is gentle, loyal, protective, patient, and an all-around fantastic family dog (find the perfect name for your Bernese).
 Happy to kick back or go full tilt if he is with his family, he is a joy to own and live with.
 He can be independent when the family is busy as long as he is close by, and in equal measure, he can be an oversized lapdog.

 So, whether you are a suburban family or an outdoor worker, a professional couple in a city, or retired on a farmstead, the Berner can fill the dog-shaped hole in your life.
 All he asks for is the exercise, interaction, and love he desires to be the fab furry friend he was bred to be.
 It’s clear to see why he is one of the most popular dogs today and has been a hit with families for many years.
 He is versatile, easy-going, and will go with your family’s flow.